 This presents a profound opportunity for LBEs.
 By moving beyond escapism to address the upper levels of Maslow’s hierarchy, the industry can not only evolve but also play a crucial role in helping people grow, connect, and thrive.

 The future of LBE lies in purpose-driven experiences that cater to both the need for personal growth and the desire for social connection.
 As Pine and Gilmore’s Transformation Economy suggests, the next phase of business is to offer experiences that leave a lasting impact on people’s lives.
-By aligning with the upper tiers of Maslow’s hierarchy—esteem and self-actualization—LBEs can meet the growing demand for experiences that foster personal transformation.
+By aligning with the upper tiers of Maslow’s hierarchy—esteem and self-actualisation—LBEs can meet the growing demand for experiences that foster personal transformation.

 Above: "Becoming Human" 30-foot sculpture by Christian Ristow.
 Meow Wolf, Santa Fe.